Worldwide Travel Coverage

 What is Covered When Traveling?

-If you’re planning a trip or like to travel, you’ll have peace of mind knowing you are covered anywhere in the world for emergency or urgent care.
+Traveling may not be something you are doing much of right now.
+But if you have to travel, you’ll have peace of mind knowing you are covered anywhere in the world for emergency or urgent care.

 What is a medical emergency?

 - A medical emergency is when you believe your health is in serious danger.

 - Examples of a medical emergency include severe pain, a bad injury, sudden illness, or a medical condition that is quickly getting much worse.

 - You are covered for medical emergencies anywhere in the world.

 If you have a medical emergency, get medical help as quickly as possible by calling 911 for an ambulance or going to the nearest emergency room, hospital, or urgent care center.
 Within 48 hours, you or someone else should call to tell us about your emergency because we need to follow up on your care.
 The Customer Relations number is conveniently located on the back of your membership card.

 - Urgently needed care is when you need medical care right away because of an illness, injury, or condition that you did not anticipate, but your health is not in serious danger.